codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

 If you've worked with CSS before the syntax above should look familiar.
 You have a class name as the selector and the styles applied to it.

-Attribute selectors are not used nearly as often as class selectors but they're an excellent tool to have available.
-We'll start with the common and better know uses cases and some that few people will ever use.
+Attribute selectors, however, are not used as often as class selectors but they're an excellent tool to have available.
+We'll start with the common and better know use cases and edge cases that see less usage.

-## Attribute Selectors
+## The Basics

-Before we get too far into things, below is an example of an attribute one could find -- we'll be referencing this through the CSS examples below.

 <p class="codepen" data-height="225" data-theme-id="0" data-default-tab="css,result" data-user="codylewis" data-slug-hash="GezXwP" style="height: 225px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="GezXwP">
   <span>See the Pen <a href="https://codepen.io/codylewis/pen/GezXwP/">